Giovanni Hernández

 Giovanni Andrés Hernández Soto ([ɟʝoˈβanj eɾˈnandes ˈsoto]; born 17 June 1976), is a Colombian football manager and former player.
 He is the current manager of Atlético F.C. in the Colombian Categoría Primera B, and formerly managed Uniautónoma, Real Cartagena and Junior.

-Before his career as a coach, he was famous for his technical ability to create plays, and ability to create goals out of free kicks.
+Before his career as a coach, he played as a midfielder and was famous for his technical skills and ability to create chances as a playmaker, as well as his penchant for setting-up goals from free kicks.

-History
+Club career

 Early career

 Giovanni Hernández made his professional debut at the age of 17 with Once Caldas in 1993.
 In 1995, he played for América de Cali and he scored 5 goals during this season.
 He continued playing for the club during the 1996 Copa Libertadores where he scored 2 goals.
 He played for Independiente Medellín during 1998.
 At the end of that year, he was signed by Deportivo Cali.

 Deportivo Cali

 He played for Deportivo Cali in the 1999 Copa Libertadores as a substitute, but after a few goals he became a starter for the 2001 season, where he scored 13 goals.